frostaura/fa.services.plutus/README.md

 #### Strategies

 ## Credits
 Freqtrade (https://www.freqtrade.io/) is used as the underlying trading framework so all credit to them.
-This repository aims to provide custom strategies for this framework and create an automated pipeling where the strategies can evolve over nightly builds by ML optimizations running on each build.
+This repository aims to provide custom strategies for this framework and create an automated pipeline where the strategies can evolve over nightly builds by ML optimizations running on each build.

 ## Contribute
 In order to contribute, simply fork the repository, make changes and create a pull request.